scale-it/sigmadao/README.md

 # Sigma Dao

-Sigma Dao is a web application that let's an user create a dao, add proposal, deposit tokens and vote.
+Sigma Dao is a web application that let's a user create a DAO, enable them to Add Proposal, Deposit and Withdraw Tokens and also allow them to Vote.

 Wallets supported by Sigma Dao are: